aksonov/react-native-router-flux/README.md

 - Define your scenes transitions in one central location
 - Use simple syntax to call transitions anywhere in your code (e.g. `Actions.login`)
 - Eliminates the need to pass navigator objects to your screens
-- (new) Ability to show/hide navigation bar as well as customize it for each scene
+- (new) Ability to show/hide navigation bar as well as customize it for each scene or even different state of scene (Edit/Save navbar for edit mode, for example)
 - Support for managing a tab bar, using [react-native-tabs](https://github.com/aksonov/react-native-tabs) (see demo)
 - Support for nested navigators.
 For example, each tab can have its own navigator, nested in a root navigator.
 - (new) Ability to add own custom scene renderers for action sheet, native TabBarIOS or anything else, see built-in `Modal` renderer (to display popups) as example.